idoiag/LRG_project/Documentation/README.txt

 	2. Check the LRG exists and is a readable file. /IGP, DONE /
 	3. Check that the xml version format (schema) is right: IGP, Done
 	4. Strand: check the direction of the strand. /IGP, Done/
 	5. Build_number: check the number of build provided.
-If more than one, check that coordinates are diff. /VF In Progress/
+If more than one, check that coordinates are diff. /VF,Done/
 	6. Build_coor: check that the start and end of the coordinate for each build are different /VF In Progress/
 	7. Data_consistency: check that coordinates extracted are numbers /IGP/VF ?/
 	8. Exon_coor: check that exons do not overlap /IGP/VF ?/